fgcz/PyFGCZ/README.rst

 ----------

-FCC - An automated rule-based processing tool for life science data, Simon Barkow-Oesterreicher, Can Türker and Christian Pase, Source Code for Biology and Medicine20138:3 `DOI: 10.1186/1751-0473-8-3`__.
+FCC - An automated rule-based processing tool for life science data, Simon Barkow-Oesterreicher, Can Türker and Christian Panse, Source Code for Biology and Medicine20138:3 `DOI: 10.1186/1751-0473-8-3`__.

 __ http://dx.doi.org/10.1186%2F1751-0473-8-3